i-am-bee/bee-agent-framework/docs/sql-tool.md

 ## Description

-This tool executes SQL queries and guides the agent in constructing correct queries based on the structures of all available tables.
+This tool executes SQL queries and guides the agent in constructing correct queries based on the structures of all available tables in the database.
 It simplifies data retrieval, allowing users without advanced SQL knowledge to effectively query databases using natural language.
-The tool is designed for safety, allowing only `SELECT` queries to prevent any accidental changes to the database.
+The tool allows only `SELECT` queries to prevent any accidental changes to the database.

 ## Requirements